Successor Feature Representations: Related Work

+\sfrqlearning is a variant of SR. SR represent the cumulative probability of future states \citep{dayan1993improving, white1996temporal} whereas \sfrqlearning represents the cumulative probability of low-dimensional future state features.
+SRs were restricted to low-dimensional state spaces using tabular representations \citep{lizotte2008dual}.
+Some recent extensions of SRs outside of transfer learning exists, for example, as a basis for exploration \citep{machado2020count} or active inference \citep{millidge2022successor}.

-SF are based on the concept of \textit{successor representations} \citep{dayan1993improving, momennejad2020learning}.
-Successor representations predict the future occurrence of states for a policy in the same manner as SF for features.
-Their application is restricted to low-dimensional state spaces using tabular representations.
-SF extended them to domains with high-dimensional state spaces \citep{kulkarni2016deep,zhang2017deep,barreto2018successor,barreto2018transfer}, by predicting the future occurrence of low-dimensional features that are relevant to define the return.
+SF extend SR to domains with high-dimensional state spaces (first formulated by \cite{gehring2015approximate} and then studied in depth in \citep{kulkarni2016deep, barreto2018successor,barreto2018transfer,zhang2017deep}), by predicting the future occurrence of low-dimensional features that are relevant to define the return.
 Several extensions to the SF framework have been proposed.
 One direction aims to learn appropriate features from data such as by optimally reconstructing rewards \citep{barreto2018successor}, using the concept of mutual information \citep{hansen2019fast}, or grouping of temporal similar states \citep{madjiheurem2019state2vec}.
 Another direction is the generalization of the $\psi$-function over policies \citep{borsa2018universal} analogous to universal value function approximation \citep{schaul2015universal}.
 Similar approaches use successor maps \citep{madarasz2019better}, goal-conditioned policies \citep{ma2020universal}, or successor feature sets \citep{brantley2021successor}.
 Other directions include their application to POMDPs \citep{vertes2019neurally}, combination with max-entropy principles \citep{vertes2020probabilistic}, or hierarchical RL \citep{barreto2019option}.
-All these approaches build on the assumption of linear reward functions, whereas $\xi$-learning allows the SF\&GPI framework to be used with general reward functions.
-Nonetheless, most of the extensions for linear SF can be combined with $\xi$-learning.
+All these approaches build on the assumption of linear reward functions, whereas \sfrqlearning allows the SF\&GPI framework to be used with general reward functions.
+Nonetheless, most of the extensions for linear SF can be combined with \sfrqlearning.

 \paragraph{Model-based RL:}